Manager, supervisor, team leader? How to choose the right job title

 Make sure the area of the work is clear

 • Social Media Manager.
 This title implies that the position primarily focuses on social media.
-Sometimes when a field is this narrow, it can imply that the position manages social media, but does not manage other employees.
-In a larger organization, the Social Media Manager may have direct reports that also do social media work.
+Sometimes, when a field is this narrow, it can imply that the position manages social media but does not manage other employees.
+In a larger organization, the Social Media Manager may have direct reports who also do social media work.

 • Marketing Manager.
 Marketing Manager is a broad title, as many topics can fall under marketing.
-Typically this still implies customer-facing work but could include email marketing, print, social, digital, and much more.
+Typically, this still implies customer-facing work but could include email marketing, print, social media, digital, and much more.
 You’re more likely to attract candidates with a diverse experience set.

 • Digital Marketing Manager.
 This could include email marketing, digital ads, social media, search engine optimization, and other digital fields.

 • Communications Manager.
-Communications is a broad word, but one used often, especially in-house, where a Communications Manager will likely be expected to handle a wide variety of work.
-A Communications Manager might oversee both internal and external communication.
-The position could also include marketing, copywriting, and anything that falls under the umbrella of communication.
+Communication is a broad word, but one often used, mainly in-house, where a communications manager will likely be expected to handle a wide variety of work.
+A communications manager might oversee both internal and external communication.
+The position could also include marketing, copywriting, and anything related to communication.

 • Public Relations Manager.
-Public relations is a largely external-facing field, however, what that includes can vary greatly.
-In some cases, it may be media/crisis management, in other cases, it could involve philanthropy, community outreach, and more.
+Public relations is a largely external-facing field; however, what it includes can vary greatly.
+In some cases, it may be media/crisis management; in others, it could involve philanthropy, community outreach, and more.

 • Internal Communications Manager.
 Internal communication is often an entirely separate field from marketing and external communication.
 However, many positions have overlapping skills and sometimes overlapping responsibilities.
-Use a title like this only if the job is primarily focused on internal communication, otherwise, a more accurate general title is better.
+Use a title like this only if the job primarily focuses on internal communication.
+Otherwise, a more accurate general title is better.

 This only reflects a small sampling of possible job titles ranging from hyper-specific to more broad.
 Each industry will have its own list, but it’s important to try and title your position as accurately as possible to attract candidates with appropriate skills.